DCS-training/WebScrapingROctober2023/README.md

 # Web Scraping with R (October2023)
 A 2-day workshop on how to scrape web forums with R

+This intermediate course will teach you how to scrape user-generated content from the internet using R. On the first day, the course will start with a theoretical introduction to web scraping and specific approaches to scraping forums.
+We will then select two web forums and go through the process of scraping them.
+On the second day, we will discuss different kinds of websites that present problems for web scraping.
+One example of these is websites with dynamically generated content.
+We will select one such website and walk through the process of collecting data from it.

+This is an intermediate-level course.
+Students must have a basic background in R.
 # Getting Set-up

 ## Installing R and R Studio